-Discussion in 'Lions and Football' started by Ozarkruffrider, Feb 11, 2008.
+Discussion in 'Football, Baseball, and Hockey' started by Ozarkruffrider, Feb 11, 2008.

 Duckett was signed within a week or 2 into the FA period.
 KJ has not been.